What governs the relationship between a real estate licensee and the property owner who hired them?

 Study for the Illinois Leasing Agent Exam.
 Prepare with flashcards and multiple-choice questions; each with hints and explanations.
 Gear up for your licensed career!

-The relationship between a real estate licensee and the property owner who hires them is primarily governed by the terms of the contract.
-When a property owner engages a licensee to act on their behalf, they usually enter into a listing agreement or other contractual arrangement that outlines the rights, responsibilities, and obligations of both parties.
-This contract specifies the duties the licensee must perform, any fees or commissions to be paid, and other essential aspects of the professional relationship.
+The relationship between a real estate licensee and the property owner who hired them is primarily governed by the terms of the contract.
+This contract outlines the specific duties, responsibilities, and obligations that both parties agree to uphold during their professional relationship.

 Subscribe